-The Town Council will:
+The Council will:

-- Represent Penrith and be actively engaged to find solutions which best meet local needs and priorities affecting the town's future. - Work towards agreement to deliver these priorities, establish common goals with partners and stakeholders. - Be prepared to reassess and adjust goals to facilitate success. - Work with the local community and partners to ensure that the Town becomes a more vibrant, better served, more prosperous, cleaner, greener, safer and inclusive place in which to live, work and enjoy life. - Provide inclusive facilities and services which support and develop a well-connected Town promoting health and wellbeing.
+- > Draw together a collective understanding of Penrith - > Allocate money to facilitate and deliver the Council's priorities - > Deliver services and projects with partners in the most efficient way - > Share the electorates priorities with other agencies, and local government - > Exchanges priorities, shares information, tests ideas and pools resources with stakeholders - > Collaborate with stakeholders and partners to ensure that our aspirations will be realistic, practical and sustainable. - > Accept devolved services and assets from other authorities and be actively engaged to find solutions which best meet local needs and priorities affecting the town's future. - ➤ Work with the local community and partners to ensure that the Town becomes a more vibrant, better served, more prosperous, cleaner, greener, safer and inclusive place in which to live, work and enjoy life. - Provide inclusive facilities and services which support and develop a well-connected Town promoting health and wellbeing. - > Work towards agreement to deliver these priorities, establish common goals with partners and stakeholders and be prepared to reassess and adjust goals to facilitate success.